tylerlovesapples/avaj/README.md

-# avaj is java backwards.
+# 'avaj' is 'java' backwards.